Building a Way of Life Where Suicide Becomes Less Likely

 Connect.
 Serve.
 Belong.

-At The Veterans Club, every conversation, meal, meeting, or event is designed to build relationships that save lives.
+At The Veterans Club, every conversation, meal, meeting, and event is designed to build relationships that save lives.

-Whether you’re sharing stories over coffee, enjoying a monthly meal, participating in service projects, or joining a fun group outing, you’re stepping into a community that understands your journey.
+Whether you’re sharing stories over coffee at Patriot Pour, gathering for a monthly dinner, participating in service projects, or joining a recreational outing with fellow veterans and first responders, you’re stepping into a community built on connection, purpose, and belonging.

-We bring veterans and first responders together through fellowship, service, faith, and purposeful activities—creating the connections proven to reduce isolation and strengthen mental health.
+We bring veterans and first responders together through fellowship, service, faith, and meaningful activities that help reduce isolation, strengthen mental health, and restore the camaraderie many miss after service.

-Explore our core programs below and discover how easy it is to get involved, plug in, and find your people.
+Explore our core programs below and discover how easy it is to get involved, build lasting friendships, continue serving your community, and find your people.

 Recent Articles & Podcasts